 "Amnesty International members and activists are my Heroes."

 - Moses Akatugba, freed from death row in Nigeria

 When he was only 16 years old, in 2005, Moses Akatugba was arrested, tortured, and eventually sentenced to death for a robbery he says he did not commit.
-Last year, he was one of the Write for Rights cases.
+In 2014, he was one of the Write for Rights cases.
 Now, he is free.
 The pardon of Moses, who should not have been sentenced to death in the first place because he was a minor at the time of the offence, is a victory for justice and a reminder that your actions really can make a difference.